ShubraChowdhury/Robotics-And-NVIDIA-Jetson/flight_planning/writeup_template.md

 #### 1. Set your global home position
 Here students should read the first line of the csv file, extract lat0 and lon0 as floating point values and use the self.set_home_position() method to set global home.
 Explain briefly how you accomplished this in your code.

+Lat and Long are defined in the file as first line of the file `colliders.csv' values are reflected as lat0 37.792480, lon0 -122.397450.
+I have parsed the file to read the first line and used split to row by coma and replace the text value.
+Once the value has been retrived the same has been applied to home position , below is the code snippet.

+    with open('colliders.csv') as lat_long:
+            latLon = lat_long.readline().rstrip().replace('lat0','').replace('lon0 ','').split(',')
+            lat0 = float(latLon[0])
+            lon0 = float(latLon[1])

+    self.set_home_position(lon0, lat0, 0)

 And here is a lovely picture of our downtown San Francisco environment from above!